davidrmiller/neural2d/README.md

 How to use your own data<a name="YourOwnData"></a>
 ------------------------

-You'll need to prepare a set of image files and two configuration files.
-One config file (named inputData.txt by default) is a list of images to use as inputs to the neural net.
-The other config file (named topology.txt by default) contains a specification of the neural net topology (the number and arrangement of neurons and connections).
+If you are inputting data from image files, you'll need to prepare a set of BMP image files and an input data config file.
+The config file (named inputData.txt by default) is a list of image filenames to use as inputs to the neural net, and optionally the target output values for each image.
+The format looks like this example:

-First, prepare your set of input images.
-They need to be in .bmp format, and all must have the same dimensions.
-Put those in a convenient directory.

-Next, prepare the input data config file, by default named "inputData.txt" but can be named anything.
-It contains a list of the input image filenames and the expected output values of the neural net's output neurons.
-A typical file contains lines formatted like this:

     images/thumbnails/test-918.bmp -1 1 -1 -1 -1 -1 -1 -1 -1 -1
     images/thumbnails/test-919.bmp -1 -1 -1 -1 -1 -1 -1 -1 1 -1
     images/thumbnails/test-920.bmp -1 -1 -1 -1 -1 -1 1 -1 -1 -1
     images/thumbnails/test-921.bmp -1 -1 -1 -1 -1 1 -1 -1 -1 -1

+The path and filename cannot contain any spaces.

+If you are not using image files for input, you'll need to prepare an input config file (named inputData.txt by default) similar to the above but with the literal input values inside curly braces.
+For example, for a net with eight inputs and two outputs, the format is like this:

+     { 0.32 0.98 0.12 0.44 0.98 1.2 1 -1 } -1 1

-Then prepare the network topology config file, by default named "topology.txt."
-It contains lines that specify the number of layers, the number and arrangement of neurons in each layer, and the way the neurons are connected.
-A complete description of the format can be found in a later section.
-A typical topology config file looks something like this:
+You'll also need a topology config file (named topology.txt by default).
+It contains a specification of the neural net topology (the number and arrangement of neurons and connections).
+Its format is described in a later section.
+A typical one looks something like this:

     input size 32x32
     layer1 size 32x32 from input radius 8x8